trufflesecurity/trufflehog/README.md

 Searches through git repositories for secrets, digging deep into commit history and branches.
 This is effective at finding secrets accidentally committed.

 ## NEW
 truffleHog previously functioned by running entropy checks on git diffs.
-This functionality still exists, but high signal regex checks have been added, and the ability to surpress entropy checking has also been added.
+This functionality still exists, but high signal regex checks have been added, and the ability to suppress entropy checking has also been added.

 ```